Skip to main content

 choosing the JSON event to start the workflow

-6. If you’d like, specify a Trigger summary, which should describe the purpose of the JSON event. adding a trigger summary and copying the URL
+6. If you’d like, specify a Trigger summary, which should describe the purpose of the JSON event. adding a summary, copying the endpoint, and enabling authentication

 7. You will be given a URL.
 Use this to invoke your new workflow from outside Qualtrics, using Postman, your own internal system, or other similar applications.
 To copy it, click Copy URL.